jezberg/jezberg.github.io/_travellogs/2024-01-07_off_to_the_wizard.md

 layout: post
 title: Off to see the Wonderful Wizard of Wines
 date: 2024-01-07
-summary: The party leaves the Vineyard, stops a drudic ritual at yester hill, and returns to the Vineyard
+summary: The party leaves the Vineyard, stops a drudic ritual at Yester Hill, and returns to the Vineyard
 giscus_comments: true
 ---